Junzhee/SC1015/README.md

 ## Problem Defination

 * Can we predict the job salary using related features?
-* What features are influecing the features most?
+* What features are influencing the features most?
 * Can we detect the salaris that are not reasonable?

 ## Models